 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, JBS, headquartered in Brazil, reported total greenhouse gas (GHG) emissions of approximately 156,535,553,000 kg CO2e.
-This figure includes 3,455,664,000 kg CO2e from Scope 1 emissions, 1,548,742,000 kg CO2e from Scope 2 emissions, and a significant 151,531,147,000 kg CO2e from Scope 3 emissions, which encompass indirect emissions from the value chain.
-JBS has set ambitious climate commitments, aiming to achieve net-zero GHG emissions by 2040.
-This long-term target encompasses all scopes of emissions.
-Additionally, the company has committed to reducing the intensity of its Scope 1 and 2 GHG emissions by 30% by 2030, using 2019 as the baseline year.
-The company is also aligned with the Science Based Targets initiative (SBTi), having committed to net-zero emissions by 2050.
-JBS's proactive approach to climate action reflects its recognition of the critical need for sustainability in the food and beverage processing sector.
+In 2023, JBS reported total greenhouse gas emissions of approximately 156,535,553,000 kg CO2e.
+This figure includes 3,455,664,000 kg CO2e from Scope 1 emissions, 1,548,742,000 kg CO2e from Scope 2 emissions, and a significant 151,531,147,000 kg CO2e from Scope 3 emissions.
+Compared to 2022, where total emissions were about 187,559,356,000 kg CO2e, this represents a notable reduction.
+JBS has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 greenhouse gas emissions by 30% by 2030, using 2019 as the baseline year.
+This target is part of a broader strategy linked to a $1 billion Sustainability-linked Bond initiative.
+Additionally, the company has committed to achieving net-zero emissions across all scopes by 2040.
+The company has also focused on reducing the intensity of its emissions, targeting a 30% reduction in Scope 1 and 2 emissions intensity by 2030 compared to the 2019 baseline.
+These commitments reflect JBS's proactive approach to addressing climate change and its impact on the environment, particularly in the food and beverage processing sector.

 Access structured emissions data, company-specific emission factors, and source documents